christiangda/puppet-powerdns/README.md

 * Push to the branch (`git push origin my-new-feature`)
 * [Create new Pull Request](https://github.com/christiangda/puppet-powerdns/pull/new/master)

-Of course, bug reports and suggestions for improvements are always welcome.
-GitHub pull requests are even better! :-)
+**Of course, bug reports and suggestions for improvements are always welcome.**

 You can also support my work on powerdns via